 Maybe you have a small bill that you’re paying off monthly.
-It’s not a particularly high interest rate, and it’s not a large balance, but it annoys you.
-The satisfaction of having that struck from your balance sheet can have a huge impact on developing strong financial habits.
+It’s not a particularly high-interest rate, and it’s not a large balance, but it annoys you.
+The satisfaction of having that struck from your balance sheet can have a significant impact on developing healthy financial habits.

 No matter how you do it, be consistent about paying down debt.
 Set up automatic transfers from a checking account, or schedule payments as soon as income hits your wallet.
 Making one-off payments here and there can be mentally draining and easy to forget or ignore.
 A consistent cadence, however, can bring peace of mind and a sense of organization and purpose.